-Admission policy and decisions are administered by the Director of Admissions and the Admission Committee of Point University.
+Admission policy and decisions are administered by the Executive Director of Enrollment and the Admission Committee of Point University.
 Admission is granted by the Admission Committee on the basis of satisfactory evidence that a student has the ability to succeed at Point University.
 In keeping with the Mission and Goals of the University (p.
 7), the admission process seeks reliable confirmation of a student's academic preparation, social development, and openness to spiritual formation in a Christian context.

-ACADEMIC ABILITY: Academic ability is normally demonstrated by a combination of possible factors: [1] graduation from an accredited high school or an equivalent, which is required for admission to all programs leading to an associate or baccalaureate degree; [2] high school class standing; [3] the grade point average (GPA) for high school and any previous postsecondary and/or college work; and [4] the scores on a standardized test, such as the SAT I: Reasoning Test (SAT) and/or the ACT Assessment (ACT).
+ACADEMIC ABILITY: Academic ability is normally demonstrated by a combination of possible factors: [1] graduation from an accredited high school or an equivalent; [2] high school class standing; [3] the grade point average (GPA) for high school and any previous post-secondary and/or college work; and [4] the scores on a standardized test, such as the SAT I: Reasoning Test (SAT) and/or the ACT Assessment (ACT).